 We took the 2nd option, which is costing about 15 Lari(6 USD Dollars) per person.

 All listed packages are inclusive of Guide.
-We can opt for English or Georgian speaking guided tour across the winery.
-Blankets are provided at the entrance, as tunnels are chilled because of the natural temperature of Caucasus.
-Read some wine tasting tips and wine tasting outfits so that you don’t ruin your whole day.
+We can opt for English or Georgian-speaking guided tours across the winery.
+Blankets are provided at the entrance, as tunnels are chilled because of the natural temperature of the Caucasus.
+Read some wine-tasting tips and wine tasting outfits so that you don’t ruin your whole day.

 Really, it is very much true that Georgian Wines are amazingly sweet.